This is part of our Design Glossary series! Catch the whole series to find out more about the different types of farmhouse style!

 French farmhouse living rooms take classic farmhouse elements like fireplaces and exposed wood and take them to the next level by adding details like fresh white paint, candelabras and greenery.
 These living rooms also feature multiple sources of light—whether it be from a window, bulb or candle.
 Finally, ornate details in the woodworking of coffee tables or side tables give the room the perfect amount of French country style.

 Rustic tile floors, freestanding tubs and elegant fixtures can give a bathroom a French farmhouse feel.
 Flowers make a bathroom feel fresh and inviting, and open shelving in the bathroom works just as well as in the kitchen.
 Finally, don’t forget the details!
 Chandeliers or framed art can also belong in the bathroom, and they do a great job of giving the room an extra ‘oomph.’

 French farmhouses often feature the large windows and the simple shape of an American farmhouse.
 This style is combined with architectural details like sconces, painted brick, dormer windows and elegant landscaping to give it that French feel.
 The exterior of these homes are often covered in stone with muted colors like blue or gray.
 Expansive gardens in the backyard make these homes feel lush and inviting.

 Get The Look

 Ready to give your own home a French farmhouse twist?
-Here’s a few of our favorite products that will do the trick.
+Here’s a few of our favorite Frenchy country inspired furniture and decor that will do the trick.

 Here at American Farmhouse Style, we absolutely love to share our finds from around the web with you!
 That being said, you may notice that some of the links in this article are affiliate links.
 This means that if you click through and make a purchase, AFS receives a small commission at no extra cost to you!
 Truly a win-win!